Rolando Hinojosa-Smith: Early life and education

 Hinojosa was born Romeo Daniel Hinojosa in Mercedes, Texas, on January 21, 1929.
 His father, Manuel Guzman Hinojosa, was a Hispanic American sheriff and a veteran of the Mexican Revolution; his mother, Carrie Effie Smith, was an Anglo-American housewife and teacher.
 The author grew up with Spanish as his native language, however he became proficient through Mexican immigrants, who came in exile to Mercedes after the revolution, that created "las escuelitas", or little schools, as means of teaching people how to formally read and write in Spanish.
-Hinojosa also acknowledges La Prensa de San Antonio, a Spanish newspaper based in San Antonio, Texas, that would release content semi-weekly, as one of the reasons he became proficient in the language.
+Hinojosa also acknowledges La Prensa (San Antonio), a Spanish newspaper based in San Antonio, Texas, that would release content semi-weekly, as one of the reasons he became proficient in the language.
 Hinojosa would learn English in junior high.

 At the age of 17, Hinojosa joined the United States Army where he was sent to the Office of Information and Education at Fort Eustis, Virginia.
-After completion of his training, he attended the University of Texas at Austin before returning to the army to serve in the Korean War, where he would find inspiration for many of his literature works on the war such as Korean Love Songs (1978), Rites and Witnesses (1989), and The Useless Servants (1993).
+After completion of his training, he attended the University of Texas at Austin, where he was a member of the Tejas Club, before returning to the army to serve in the Korean War, where he would find inspiration for many of his literature works on the war such as Korean Love Songs (1978), Rites and Witnesses (1989), and The Useless Servants (1993).

 Rolando Smith graduated from University of Texas at Austin in 1953.
 After working as a high school teacher, chemical-plant laborer, and civil servant during the ensuing decade, he undertook postgraduate studies at New Mexico Highlands University, obtaining a master's degree from that institution in 1962 before being awarded a Doctor of Philosophy from the University of Illinois Urbana-Champaign seven years later.
 Like his grandmother, mother and three of his four siblings, he became a teacher; he held several academic posts and was also active in administration and consulting work.